 Dropbox users have access to a certain amount of space according to their plan and the service’s incentive program provides users with more space in exchange for completing valuable actions, one of which is referring new users.

 Dropbox’s referral program is on this list because it plays to what its customers need.
-Just as Uber provides its referring riders with free rides, Dropbox rewards users by giving them more of what they need to get value from the product - storage space.
+Just as Goodfood provides its referring customers with free food, Dropbox rewards users by giving them more of what they need to get value from the product–storage space.

 The more space your account has, the more files you can store in your Dropbox.
-By providing space as a referral reward, users like myself are actually motivated to refer our friends.
-When we do, we’re rewarded in a way that keeps us engaged with the product in a permanent way!
+By providing space as a referral reward, users are actually motivated to refer their friends.
+When they do, they’re rewarded in a way that keeps them engaged with the product in a permanent way!

-You see, while a free ride on Uber is a great reward, it can only be used once per referral.
-If I want another free ride I have to go refer another friend.
-On Dropbox however, referring a friend means I earn more space forever.
-Making the product permanently more valuable to me for the rest of my customer experience. makes me more likely to remain a customer for life.
+On Dropbox, referring a friend means you earn more space forever.
+Making the product permanently more valuable to customers for the rest of their customer experience makes them more likely to remain a customer for life.
 Dropbox’s referral program is the best combination of a retention and acquisition strategy on the market today.

 As a bonus feature, Dropbox also lets its users track the progress of their referrals with remarkable transparency.
 This means that when a Dropbox user refers a friend, they’re able to see exactly where that friend is in the signup process which lets them provide encouragement when needed to make sure the process gets completed.

-Paypal, Tilt, and Venmo are all solutions that have popped up as a response to the harrowing inconvenience known as email transfers.
+Paypal, Revolut, and Venmo are all solutions that have become popular as a response to the harrowing inconvenience known as email transfers.
 The key value proposition of each of these brands is that they help make peer-to-peer payments cheaper and easier.
 The similarities don’t stop there though, when it comes to referral programs these brands take very similar approaches to customer acquisition.

-How the Paypal, Tilt, and Venmo Referral Programs Work
+How the Paypal, Revolut, and Venmo referral programs work

 The biggest similarity between these three brands is also their greatest strength when it comes to their referral programs.
 They deal with money.
 Actual money.
 Not store credit, not free space, not free rides, just cold hard cash.

-Why the Paypal, Tilt, and Venmo Programs Are Some of the Best
+Why the Paypal, Revolut, and Venmo programs are some of the best

 The value here is obvious.
 When you’re able to reward your customers with monetary funds you don’t have to spend any time, money, or effort convincing them of the value of your referral program.
 Humans are trained to understand the value of money from a very young age and most of us are very unlikely to turn down a free offer.